 Unfortunately, Halifax was also the site of one of the worst maritime disasters in history.
-In December of 1917, a French munitions ship collided with a Norwegian vessel in the harbor and the explosion resulted in the loss of over 2,000 lives and leveled much of the northern end of the city.
+In December of 1917, a French munitions ship collided with a Norwegian vessel in the harbor and the explosion resulted in the loss of over 2,000 lives and leveled much of the city’s northern end.

 From the rubble, a prosperous economic and cultural hub was rebuilt and Fort Needham Memorial Park honors the memory of the victims of this horrific incident today.

-Linked with disaster, another tragic accident was Swiss Air flight 111 that crashed five miles off the coast of Halifax, Nova Scotia on September 2, 1998.
+Linked with disaster, another tragic accident was Swiss Air Flight 111, which crashed five miles off the coast of Halifax, Nova Scotia, on September 2, 1998.

 Local Food and Beverages in Halifax